KeLLs-Link/client-server-architecture/clientserver.md

 From `mysql client` Linux Server, connect remotely to mysql server Database Engine without using SSH.
 You must use the `mysql utility` to perform this action.

-use the command below and onnect remotely to `mysql-server` from `mysql-client` and perform sql queries.
+use the command below to onnect remotely to `mysql-server` from `mysql-client` machine and perform sql queries.

 N/B: replace the Ip address with the Privte ip address of your server.
 ```